JoKappert/From-Data-to-Insight/README.md

 ## ▶️ How to Use This Repository

+1. View coding of SQL exercises
-1. Clone or download the repository
+2. Clone or download the repository
-2. Open the notebooks in **Jupyter Notebook or VS Studio**
+3. Open the notebooks in **Jupyter Notebook or VS Studio**
-3. Run the cells in order to reproduce the analyses
+4. Run the cells in order to reproduce the analyses

 Each notebook contains explanations alongside the code to clarify the analytical steps.